ShahJinali/FusionAlgorithm/README.md

 # About
-The user performs the readings with a set of set of sensors, but there will be error associated with the measurment.
+The user performs the measurement with a set of set of sensors, but there will be error associated with the measurment.
 So, the user is interested in generating more accuarate outcome.Thus, we have implemented a fusion algorithm using the principal component analysis.
 This fusion algorithm takes the input from .csv file and generate the fused output.Before, performing fusion algorithm it checks the validity of sensor.
 The user provides the minimum and maximum range of sensor to validate the sensors.
 Only the validated sensor data is passed to fusion algorithm.